 When driven with the correct orientation (non-tapered sides parallel to the grain), the tip and edges shear the wood fibers rather than push them apart as wire nails do.
 Then, the shank finally wedges itself tightly into the wood.
 Because of their shearing ability, square-cut nails tend not to split wood.
 They can be used closer to the edge or end of a board than a wire nail.

 A 3.5″ (16 penny, or 16d) square-cut bright common nail and it’s equivalent wire nail cousin.
 This 16d square-cut common nail costs about 17 cents.
 The wire nail goes for about 7 cents, based on the Tremont catalog and my local Home Depot, respectively.
 The square nail is about 2.4 times as expensive as the wire nail.
-But it is estimated to have about 4 times the holding power.
+But they have about 4 times the holding power.
 Interestingly enough, in terms of the old penny weight costing system, either nail would’ve cost about 0.2 cents a piece back in the old days.
 Albeit in Colonial pennies, not modern U.S. pennies.

 Modern Nails Squeeze In